oscarotero/simple-crud/README.md

 $post->comments; //Access to the cached result instead execute getComments() again
 $post->lowercaseTitle; //Execute getLowercaseTitle() and save the result in $post->lowercaseTitle;
 ```

-Check the commented code to know full API.

 #### Fields